Altitude Platinum Plus Mastercard (no longer for sale)

 - Register with Mastercard® SecureCode™ through the Westpac Added Online Security service

 All mobile payments are backed by our Fraud Money Back Guarantee.
 Plus, you can choose to enter your mobile banking password each time you make a purchase for added peace of mind or disable mobile payments in your phone’s NFC settings at any time.

 Cardholders will be reimbursed for unauthorised transactions, provided the cardholder didn't contribute to the loss and notified Westpac promptly.
 Refer to the T&Cs for full details of when cardholders may be liable.

 Westpac Fraud Money Back Guarantee ensures that any unauthorised transaction claims will be reimbursed provided that the cardholder has not contributed to the loss and contacted us promptly.
-Refer to the Consumer Credit Cards Conditions of Use for full details of when cardholders may be liable.
+Refer to the Credit Card Terms and Conditions for full details of when cardholders may be liable.
 Further information on resolving debit card transactional issues please go to what to do if there is a fraudulent transaction on your card.

 Credit card repayment protection

 Credit card repayment protection is optional insurance that could help make your repayments if you unexpectedly lose your job, or can’t work because of illness or injury.
 It could also pay off your outstanding balance (up to $50,000) if you pass away.

 If you are a policyholder, your monthly premium appears in your credit card transactions as “Credit Card Repayment Protection” and may be subject to credit card interest charges.

 Policy limits and exclusions apply which mean you won’t be covered in some instances as set out in the Product Disclosure Statement (PDS) or policy wording, for example: voluntary redundancy or resignation, if your employment ceases at the end of a contract, or if you’re aged 66 years or over.